msultan/msultan.github.io/content/post/20240421_job_hunting_p1/index.md

 ## Final thoughts

 In Islam, there is a hadith from our Prophet Muhammad (PBUH) that I like that says: “Tie your camel first, and then put your trust in Allah.”
 Ultimately, you will never really "know" if your job choice was the optimal one.
 You will have FOMO about jobs not taken and uncertainty and doubt about the ones that you did take.
 The best you can do is do as much due diligence as possible and then take a leap of faith.
 In the end, you will be okay.
-We are privaleged enough to be able to work on products that can potentially save human lives.

 ## Sources